You can't keep kids free from injuries all the time, but these simple safety tips

 in the seats to prevent the sun from hitting them directly.

-Keep infants under 6 months out of the sun.
+Keep babies under 6 months old out of the sun.